It’s Like Puberty… All Over Again

 I felt fat, bloated, ugly and weird.
 There was someone growing inside me.
 It felt… alien.
 See, I kind of like the concept of “one person = one body”.
 Suddenly, we were two for one body.
 How was that going to work?

-Some women assert that they are more feminine and womanly when they are pregnant.
+Some women assert that they are more feminine and womanly when pregnant.
 They claim they have found their purpose, a new meaning in life.

 People wouldn’t let me forget that anyway.

-Basically, I was trying to keep my head above water and think positive.
-To take it one step at the time.
+Basically, I was trying to keep my head above water and think positively.
+To take it one step at a time.

 But well-meaning strangers (not my friends!
 I love my friends!) just couldn’t stop giving me unwanted advice and making comments.